About

 Random things I like

-Game design, guitar, graphic design, pixel art, bullet chess, overwatch, dogs.
+Game design, guitar, graphic design, pixel art, bullet chess, Overwatch, dogs.